muhd-umer/pyramidtabnet/README.md

 ### Evaluation

-- Download link of fine-tuned weights are available in [this table](https://github.com/muhd-umer/PyramidTabNet#table-detection).
+- Download link of fine-tuned weights are available in [this section.](#weights--metrics).
 - Execute `test.py` with the appropriate command line arguments.
 Example usage:

 ```python